-Following the launch of the Sustainable Communities Plan in February 2003, the Government designated four Growth Areas in the South East.
-Milton Keynes and the South Midlands (MKSM) was identified as one of the key Growth Areas that would generate economic growth, build sustainable communities and enhance the international competitiveness of the region.

-The MKSM Sub-Regional Strategy sets out the following policy objectives:

-- to achieve a major increase in the number of new homes in the area, meeting needs for affordable housing and a range of types and sizes of market housing; - to provide for a commensurate level of economic growth and developing skills in the workforce, particularly in the high value, knowledge-based sectors; - to locate development in the main urban areas to support urban renaissance, regeneration of deprived areas, recycling of land and sustainable patterns of travel; - to ensure development contributes to an improved environment, by requiring high standards of design and sustainable construction, protecting and enhancing environmental assets and providing green space and related infrastructure; - to meet existing infrastructure needs and provide for requirements generated by new development, by investing in new and improved infrastructure, by planning to reduce the need to travel and by creating a shift to more sustainable modes of travel; and - to create sustainable communities by ensuring that economic, environmental, social and cultural infrastructure needs are met in step with growth.
+- 18. Following the launch of the Sustainable Communities Plan in February 2003, the Government designated four Growth Areas in the South East.
+Milton Keynes and the South Midlands (MKSM) was identified as one of the key Growth Areas that would generate economic growth, build sustainable communities and enhance the international competitiveness of the region. - 19.
+The MKSM Sub-Regional Strategy sets out the following policy objectives: - to achieve a major increase in the number of new homes in the area, meeting needs for affordable housing and a range of types and sizes of market housing; - to provide for a commensurate level of economic growth and developing skills in the workforce, particularly in the high value, knowledge-based sectors; - to locate development in the main urban areas to support urban renaissance, regeneration of deprived areas, recycling of land and sustainable patterns of travel; - to ensure development contributes to an improved environment, by requiring high standards of design and sustainable construction, protecting and enhancing environmental assets and providing green space and related infrastructure; - to meet existing infrastructure needs and provide for requirements generated by new development, by investing in new and improved infrastructure, by planning to reduce the need to travel and by creating a shift to more sustainable modes of travel; and - to create sustainable communities by ensuring that economic, environmental, social and cultural infrastructure needs are met in step with growth. - 20.
+The statement in the SRS for Milton Keynes and Aylesbury Vale includes Policy 3 'Delivering Sustainable Communities'.
+This requires the growth to deliver an enhanced quality of life requiring provision of a range of services including: - Affordable housing - Urban renaissance - Utilities including strategic planning to minimize flood risk - Healthcare investment - School education - Further and higher education - Proportionate increases in other public services e.g. police and fire services.

-To manage the future growth of Milton Keynes, the Agency was established in June 2004 under the Milton Keynes (Urban Area and Planning Functions) Order 2004.
-In order to carry out its functions, the Agency established the Milton Keynes Partnership.
-The Milton Keynes Partnership Committee (MKPC) is a legally constituted committee of English Partnerships (EP).
+21.To manage the future growth of Milton Keynes, Milton Keynes Partnership was established in June 2004 under the Milton Keynes (Urban Area and Planning Functions) Order 2004 as a Sub-Committee of English Partnerships (the Urban Regeneration Agency).
+The order established the Milton Keynes Partnership as the local planning authority for the purposes of Part 3 of the 1990 Town and Country Planning Act.
 Its role is to facilitate the planned growth of Milton Keynes under delegation from the main English Partnerships Board.
 MKPC deals with planning applications within the Urban Development Area (UDA) of Milton Keynes.